contact

 or send an email to meeting [@] thackara [dot] com

 • From Nimes or Montpellier Airport, there are buses going to Ganges (journey is about a hour).
-They are reliable and comfortable, but not frequent and, honestly, the French time-tables are not easy to decode.
-Therefor if you decide to go for public transport, it’s best to email us at (meeting [@] thackara [dot] com) so we can guide you through it.
+They are reliable and comfortable, but not frequent.
+If you decide to go for public transport, it’s best to email us at (meeting [@] thackara [dot] com) so we can guide you through it. (from Montpellier Occitanie: Ligne 608 direction Le Vigan.
+Nimes Gare Routiere: Ligne 140 direction Le Vigan)

-• From Marseille Airport you can get on a train to Nimes (or Montpellier), or rent a car and drive 2 hours to get to us.
+• From Marseille Airport get on a train to Nimes or Montpellier and there take a bus, or rent a car and drive 2 hours to get to us, or ask us to be picked up in Nimes or Montpellier.

 • parking: plenty of free street parking around (but not on the doorstep since we’re in a pedestrian street)